developerBlogs/developerBlogs.github.io/_posts/2021-09-05-rails_api_series-03.markdown

 <div class="col-lg-9 col-md-9 mx-auto pt-3">
 ## Integrating jsonapi-serializer (FAST JSON API)

-The first thing we need to do is add the required <a href="https://github.com/jsonapi-serializer/jsonapi-serializer" target="_blank">jsonapi-serializer</a> gem in our Gemfile and run bundle install.
+The first thing we need to do is add the required <a href="https://github.com/jsonapi-serializer/jsonapi-serializer" rel="noreferrer" target="_blank">jsonapi-serializer</a> gem in our Gemfile and run bundle install.

 ```ruby
 gem 'jsonapi-serializer'